HMS Pandora (1900): Service history

 HMS Pandora was laid down at Portsmouth Dockyard on 3 January 1898, and launched on 17 January 1900, when she was christened by Mrs. (Mary Elizabeth) Napier, daughter of Admiral Sir Michael Culme-Seymour, Commander-in-Chief at Portsmouth (and herself wife of a Royal Navy officer who later became Vice-Admiral Sir Trevylyan Napier).

 She was commissioned for the 1901 naval maneuvers, then carried out a series of propeller trials at Portsmouth under Commander Somerset Gough-Calthorpe, before she was paid off on 13 September 1901.
 On 7 November 1901 she was commissioned by Commander John Francis Murray-Aynsley to relieve HMS Melita on the Mediterranean Station, and she arrived at Malta early the following month.
-In June 1902 she visited Cyprus, and in September that year she was in the Aegean Sea visiting Nauplia.
+In June 1902 she visited Cyprus, in September that year she was in the Aegean Sea visiting Nauplia, and in February 1903 she was reported to be visiting Port Said.

 In 1906, her Commander was William Sullivan, second son of Admiral Sir Francis Sullivan, 6th Baronet.

 Pandora was sold for scrap in July 1913.